iFO291/A-Star-4-Cast/README.md

 v.1.3.0

 ## Feel free to use the code and layout for whatever purposes,
-if you do a full copy paste of my projects source code id appreciate if you referred back to this repo.
+if you do a full copy paste of my projects source code i would appreciate if you referred back to this repo.